-Please refer to note (6)(j) for unused short-term bank facilities as of December 31, 2021 and 2020.
+Please refer to note 6(k) and 6(l) for unused short-term bank facilities as of December 31, 2022 and 2021.

 (v) Market risk

 Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and equity prices will affect the Group's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.